 - Help your child get used to the potty.
 Let him sit on the potty while he is fully dressed, and then encourage him to sit on it for a few minutes without wearing a diaper.

-- Watch for signs he needs to use the toilet.
-Encourage your child to tell you when he needs to go.
-Be sure to praise him, even if he tells you after the fact.
+- Watch for signs that she needs to use the toilet.
+Encourage your child to tell you when she needs to go.
+Be sure to praise her, even if she tells you after the fact.

 - Boys usually learn to pee sitting down first.
 This is okay.
 They can learn to stand up later.

-- Reading to your child while he sits on the potty may help him relax.
+- Reading to your child while she sits on the potty may help her relax.

 - Show your child how to wipe properly.
 Girls should wipe from front to back.
 Most will need you to wipe for them, especially after bowel movements, until preschool age.